Chapter 1:

 "Just curious."

 "Curious?
 About what?
 I don't even know you.
-Just ignore me like everyone else does."
+Just ignore me like everyone else."

 "I'm not going to just ignore you, kid.
 Especially not someone who was brave enough to squat in one of these containers."

-"Wait.
+"Hold on.
 You're just trying to distract me, aren't you?
-You called the authorities!"
+Y-you called the authorities!"

 "Authorities?
 Kid, if I wanted to call them, I would've just done it and left.
 No, I'm more concerned about you.
 Can at least make sure you get to one of the orgs in the city.
 They help people like you—"